Kansas City Arts

-DESCRIPTION: One of America’s best encyclopedic art museums, it’s comprehensive features include a growing collection of modern sculpture enhanced with works by contemporary African American artists such as Alison Saar, Betye Saar and Martin Purer.
+DESCRIPTION: One of America’s best regional encyclopedic art museums, it’s comprehensive features include a growing collection of modern sculpture enhanced with works by contemporary African American artists such as Alison Saar, Betye Saar and Martin Purer.
 It is considered one of the nation’s leading private museums, the Nelson houses treasures from around the world.
 You’ll enjoy exploring different motifs in each wing and the reflecting pool.
 This museum is so comprehensive in its holdings, that you can visit for 3 hours or 3 days, yet leave with an equal sense of delight.

 DAYS & HOURS: Wed 10a-4p, Thu-Fri 10a-9p, Sat 10a-5p, Sun Noon-5p

 ADDRESS: 4525 Oak Street, Kansas City, MO MAP

 DESCRIPTION: Opened 1994, a entrance features an articulated skylight atrium and is the signature of this 23,000 square feet venue.
 It features selections from the permanent collection and while is smaller galleries feature rotating exhibitions.
 Each wing presents 10–12 special exhibitions per year.
 Group and solo artist exhibitions feature established and emerging artists from the America and worldwide, including Alison Saar.
 Lectures, film and video series, performances, and workshops are offered on a regular basis.

 DAYS & HOURS: Tue–Thu 10a–4p, Fri–Sat 10a–9p, Sun 11a–5p